-Resolutions of June 27, 2002, in pertinent part establishing and authorizing the issuance of Consolidated Bonds, One Hundred Twenty-ninth Series through Consolidated Bonds, One Hundred Thirtieth Series and Consolidated Bonds, One Hundred Thirty-fifth Series through Consolidated Bonds, One Hundred Thirty-eighth Series, and authorizing the sale thereof.
+Resolutions of June 27, 2002, in pertinent part establishing and authorizing the issuance of Consolidated Bonds, One Hundred Thirtieth Series, and authorizing the sale thereof.

 Resolution of November 21, 2002, relating to the certification of the Regional Rail Freight Program as an additional facility of the Port Authority and authorizing the issuance of Consolidated Bonds for purposes of capital expenditures in connection with that facility.